MaynardMiner/SWARM/README.md

 ### Windows

-SWARM requires no installation.
+**SWARM requires no installation.
 However there are a few pre-requisites:

--Windows 10 minimum.
+* Windows 10 minimum.

--Have the latest cuda/amd drivers installed.
+* Have the latest cuda/amd drivers installed.

--Latest C++ Redistributable Packages for Visual Studio.
+* Latest C++ Redistributable Packages for Visual Studio.

-(Optional):

--HiveOS user account, your farm hash ready.
+* HiveOS user account, your farm hash ready.
 Ideally a pre-made flight sheet for SWARM.
 See wiki on how to setup a flight sheet.

 *Install Steps:*

 Step 1: Open SWARM.bat, change wallet with your BTC wallet, modify/add/replace arguments to your specifications.
 See help
         files for a list of arguments.
 Or use github wiki.
 If using HiveOS- You will only ever have to do this once.

-Step 2: (Optional): If you wish to use HiveOS, add your farm hash.
+Step 2: (Optional): If you wish to use HiveOS, add your farm hash as ``-Hive_Hash``

 Step 3: Launch SWARM.bat.